 # Adequate Intake (AI) is the average amount a healthy person consumes; no RDA established.

 Most abundant mineral

 Not surprisingly, calcium is the most abundant mineral found in your body, with most of it being located in your bones and teeth.
-It allows your bones to have a rigid frame; without it, your bones would be soft, and you would have a posture like a wet noodle!
+It allows your bones to have a rigid frame; without it, your bones would be frail and break easily.

-In addition to providing a rigid structure for your muscles and tendons to attach to, the bones are also depositories for calcium, so that it is readily available to maintain your blood levels.
+In addition to helping provide a rigid structure for your muscles and tendons to attach to, the bones are also depositories for calcium, so that it is readily available to maintain your blood levels.
 Although calcium is also stored in your teeth, it is less available than from your bones.

 The calcium that circulates in your body is important for (1) normal blood pressure and the (2) clotting of the blood.
 It also is involved in the (3) contraction of your muscles, (4) blood vessel dilation, (5) hormone secretion, (6) enzyme activity and (7) normal nerve function.
 There is also some evidence that calcium may have a role in (8) maintaining a normal body weight and in the (9) prevention of diseases such as hypertension (high blood pressure), colon cancer, and diabetes.

 Calcium is found most abundantly in dairy products.